beaulebens/discochat/NOTES.md

 # Research Points
 * app.all vs app.io.all usage?
-* config module to get details from package.json? version in user agent
+* config module to read details from package.json? version in user agent
 * Good main app "controller" when you don't need an actual Router?
 * Socket.io stuff mixed into Backbone views?
 Seems super-wrong?
 * Socket.io sessions/objects and how to keep track of rooms/clients per connection